avi098/Enviroscan/README.md

 ### Python Side

 1. Install Python 3.7 or above.
-2. Navigate to the `iot` folder in your terminal.
+2. Navigate to the `Enviroscan` folder in your terminal.
 3. Create a virtual environment (optional but recommended):
    ```bash
    python -m venv venv